Raduc4/Raduc4/README.md

 <div align="center">

 ### Hi there 👋
 ### I'm a developer with 5 years of experience that likes to think about the architecture and how the code works under the hood.
-My natural environments are start-ups and Rust open source projects.
+My interests include start-ups and Rust open source projects.
 Worked with Nodejs, React, Rust and Python.

 [linkedin]: https://img.shields.io/static/v1?label=&message=LinkedIn&&color=3B3B7A&logo=linkedin
 [telegram]: https://img.shields.io/static/v1?label=&message=Telegram&&color=3B3B7A&logo=telegram